gix/PresentationTheme.Aero/Docs/docs/getting-started.md

 loaded when necessary.

 > [!IMPORTANT]
-> Because the theme assemblies are normally not referenced, they have to
+> Because the theme assemblies are not (and usually should not) be referenced by
-> be copied manually to the build output directory.
+> projects using PresentationTheme.Aero.dll, they have to be included manually
+> in any packaging or setup.

 How do I use the theme?